ThatCoolCoder/foss-rcas/README.md

 - audio
     - procedural?
     - can link motor sound to an advanced motor simulation? (rpm, air disturbance factor, air disturbance shape)
+    - enhance prop+motor audio simulation
+        - prop: change sound (or add additional layer) when in high-power, low-speed conditions (this seems to make a coarser louder sound)
+        - add sound of electric motor, somehow taking into account both throttle and rpm
+        - add sounds for IC engines when they are made - at the very least a base sound and a throttle sound will be needed
+    - add audio for hitting things (perhaps through oncolliderenter or whatever)
 - UI
     - UI Apps system
         - basic input debug can only be grabbed by the top